ml31415/wvtagconvert/README.md

     python -m bottle websrv

-Somewhere remote:
+Somewhere remote, either run it as a CGI script or:

     python -m bottle --server gevent -b <external_ipaddress> websrv

 And then direct your browser to localhost:8080 or <external_ipaddress>:8080

 Requirements
 ============
 * Python 2.6+
-* lxml package
-* bottle package
+* bottle package (for standalone usage only)
 * gevent (optional)